-5: Widely separated first and second toe
+5: Widely Separated First and Second Toe

-Management of Intellectual Disability Disorders at SHC-HWC
+Management of Intellectual Disability Disorders at PHC-HWC

-If you suspect intellectual disability in a child, inform and counsel the parents regarding the disorder and refer the child and the parents to a psychiatrist or child psychologist in consultation with the PHC Medical Officer.
+If you suspect IDD in a child, firstly consult the MO and inform and counsel the parents regarding the disorder.
+The PHC Medical Officer may refer the child and the parents to a psychiatrist or child psychologist.
+There are many forms of psychological and behavioural therapy which may be prescribed by the psychiatrist/mental health specialist.
+The psychiatrist can also train and guide parents on various aspects of managing the disorder in their child, including parenting management.

 Though many cases of intellectual disability are untreatable (e.g., Down's syndrome), there are psychosocial management techniques which can help.